Astle: Historical occurrences

-Robert Astel was of course one of these heirs.
+Robert Astel was one of these heirs.

 A 'Register of the Freemen of the City of York' dating from 1349 includes 'Richard de Asthul'.

 Coat of arms

 The shield of the Astle coat of arms is gules (red) symbolising martyrdom, military strength or warriors.
 It contains a white cross crosslet in each corner, indicating that the family engaged in the Crusades.
 At its centre is a 'lion passant', the upper body of which is 'or' (gold), according to the common English tradition, while the colouring of its lower body may signify the Danish origin of the family.

 Crest

 The Astle family crest is a seahorse couchant ducally gorged.
 It originated in Staffordshire.
 The seahorse symbolises the power of water.

 Motto

 The Astle family motto is Sub cruce glorior ('The glory of the Cross').

 People

 The following famous people have the surname 'Astle':